About Moat Farm Flowers

 With plenty of space here at Moat Farm, the obvious answer was to start growing an ever expanding range of flowers ourselves.
 So the sheltered vegetable garden has been turned over to tulips, larkspur and peonies, the crumbling red bricks and cracked concrete of the old cattle yard have been transformed into a cutting garden bursting with annuals and dahlias in raised beds, and the one-time pony paddock has been planted for full-scale flower production.
 We also have a polytunnel to extend the season and tide us over the cold, dry East Anglian winters.
 Whilst we are not totally organic we try to follow organic principles and the farm is home to a wonderful range of wildlife.
 Ours are flowers which are grown naturally and slowly.

 We hold regular workshops in our Flower Barn on various aspects of growing, arranging and appreciating flowers, as well as flower related crafts.
 Groups are generally limited to 8 people so there is plenty of space, time and attention for each participant.
 The atmosphere is informative and relaxed.
-This year, in addition to our own Christmas workshops, we will be running some at the beautiful Bruisyard Hall.
+This year we welcome return visits from visiting tutors Babs Behan of Botanical Inks and willow weaver Jo Hammond.

 We welcome gardening clubs to visit during the summer months.
 Tea, cake and a short guided visit and talk are included.
 In the past year Frances has given talks to the Ipswich Organic Society, Orford Gardening Club and The Chelsea Gardens Guild, London.
 If you are interested in organising a visit or talk in 2018 please contact us.